aitrailblazer/ASAPKnowledgeNavigator/README.md

 ---

-# SEC-EDGAR-WS
+#### SEC-EDGAR-WS

 **SEC-EDGAR-WS** is a Python-based web service designed to streamline the retrieval and processing of financial data from the SEC EDGAR RESTful APIs.
 It supports critical features such as company identification, filing history retrieval, and specific filing downloads, with built-in support for HTML and PDF exports.
 The service is containerized using Docker, making it easy to integrate into larger applications like .NET Aspire solutions.

----

-## Key Features
+##### Key Features

-### Retrieve Company CIKs by Ticker
+- **Retrieve Company CIKs by Ticker**
   Easily fetch a company's Central Index Key (CIK) using its stock ticker for further analysis.

-### Filing History Retrieval
+- **Filing History Retrieval**
   Access a company's complete filing history, including detailed form types like 10-K, 10-Q, and 8-K.

-### Download and Save Filings
+- **Download and Save Filings**
   Export filings as HTML or PDF documents using WeasyPrint for streamlined accessibility.

-### XBRL Data Processing
+- **XBRL Data Processing**
   Query and visualize specific financial concepts from filings, with support for data plotting.

-### RESTful Endpoints
+- **RESTful Endpoints**
   User-friendly API endpoints provide seamless access to all features, making it easy to integrate into other systems or workflows.

----

-## Technology Stack
+##### Technology Stack

 - **Backend**: Python
 - **Deployment**: Dockerized for container-based builds and integration.